-In July, we got a call about a little boy from a police station an hour outside of Iganga.
-When our founder, Rachel Gregory and social worker, Grace Kaziba arrived , they saw that it was a four year old boy with microcephaly.
+In July, we got a call from a police station an hour outside of Iganga about a little boy.
+When our founder, Rachel Gregory, and social worker, Grace Kaziba arrived, they saw that it was a four-year-old boy with microcephaly.
 The police made it very clear that if Rachel and Grace didn't take him back that they were unsure of where he would go because they were unable to keep him.
-Rachel and Grace gave him a bath at the police station and they started their journey back to the babies home with Ezekiel where he was welcomed by everyone there.
+Rachel and Grace gave him a bath at the police station and they started their journey back to the baby's home with Ezekiel where he was welcomed by everyone there.

-In Uganda, special needs are thought of as a "curse" and they interpret them as proof that the Lord does not love them or their families.
+In Uganda, special needs are thought of as a "curse" and they wrongly interpret them as proof that the Lord does not love them or their families.
 For the past two years, we have been taking our older kids to a special needs school (Obwaagazi) located in Jinja.
-While there, they have learned that even though some of the students are wheelchair-bound or unable to talk, they still enjoy playing just like they do and that Jesus loves them the same.
-We truly believe that exposing them to people who are different than them and seen as "cursed" within their own culture has changed their perspective and given them the opportunity to welcome Ezekiel and to help him along his path of recovery.
+While there, they have learned that even though some of the students are different than them, they still enjoy playing just like they do and that Jesus loves them the same.
+We truly believe that bringing them to Obwaagazi has given them the opportunity to welcome Ezekiel and to help him along his path of recovery.

 New Projects Ahead

-In July, teacher Janet came to us and asked about a store front that she has been eyeing in town.
-She said that it would give them more room to work in and the opportunity to bring in more women to teach than their current space.
+In July, Teacher Janet came to us and asked about a storefront that she has been eyeing in town.
+She said that it would give the women more room to work in and the opportunity to bring in more women to teach and grow better than their current space.
 We have decided to seek ways to support them in this new project.
 It will be $1,500 to rent the space for a year.
 We hope by moving them closer to town, they will be able to receive more business from the locals and also bring more students in to teach.
 This is just another step in helping them become more sustainable as they continue working to provide for their families.
 If you would like to be more involved in this project contact Catherine at firstname.lastname@example.org

 Our medical bills have been costly lately.
 With more than fifty children and more than thirty-five women, we always have someone who is sick.
 We decided it was best to add a nurse, Stella, to our staff that can assist in basic first aid at the babies home and determine if further medical assistance or a hospital visit is necessary